-Why didn't Paul take a more active part in the stoning of Stephen?
+Why didn't Saul take a more active part in the stoning of Stephen?
 Was he a manipulator behind the scenes, or was he waiting to see what the authorities he revered and modeled himself after would do?
-His decision to facilitate this act of mob violence, disguised as theocratic justice, made him as guilty as if he had gathered and thrown all the stones.
-Only the grace of God could divert him from the course he had freely chosen for himself.
+In any event, his decision to facilitate this act of mob violence, disguised as theocratic justice, made him as guilty as if he had gathered and thrown all the stones himself, although he seemed to take no action at all.
+Only the grace of God could divert him from the course he had chosen freely for himself.

-Consider This: Have you ever made a wrong decision, a decision that had repercussions far beyond the immediate circumstances, by taking no action at all or by acting passively to facilitate injustice or wrongdoing?
+Consider This: Have you ever made a wrong decision-a decision that had repercussions far beyond the immediate circumstances-by taking no action at all or by acting passively to facilitate injustice or wrongdoing?
 If so, how did you make it right?